justanotherdot/justanotherdot/site/posts/nothing-of-value-will-be-lost.md

 author: Ryan James Spencer
 date: 2019-11-10T08:49:53.949023651+00:00
 tags: [planning, software, fools gold]
+image: nothing-of-value-will-be-lost.jpg
+summary: >-
+  Drop your backlog.
+Burn all of your tickets.
+Eject your issues into the sun.
+  Nothing of value will be lost.
+Teams and maintainers alike cling to reminders of work as if they are the same as the result of the work itself.
+Backlog grooming sessions pass and only thin slabs of the gelatinous mass disappear into the abyss all the while delaying developers from focusing on actual work.
+hero_font_color: black-bis
 ---

 **Drop your backlog.
 Burn all of your tickets.
 Eject your issues into the sun.